 It’s easy to panic a little and run off to the store in search of more almond milk.
 I mean, what will daughter #1 do for five more days with no almond milk on her oatmeal?

 She will live.
-I promise you, and next week she will choose to save some of the almond milk for her cereal, rather than drinking the entire half gallon with the babysitter.
+I promise you, and next week she will choose to save some of the almond milk for her cereal, rather than drinking the entire half-gallon with the babysitter.

-Same goes for potato chips and crackers and…you name it.
+The same goes for potato chips and crackers and…you name it.
 My family is learning very quickly that if we don’t ration the good stuff, then lunches and snacks look a little bleaker until we shop again.

 And we will shop again.